Seoul is glittering skyscrapers. Seoul is a contemporary urban marvel.

 Canucks is a restaurant I’m supposed to like.
 Absolutely McDonalds-tier poutine.

 Taco Amigo was otherworldly.
 Good glob, this was the best meal I’ve eaten in months.
 You can get vegan food and pretty much any Mexican you could dream up.
-I had a soy-steak burrito which isn’t even proper Mexican but it was delicious beyond words, like every happy emoji having group sex.
-I chalk this up to hispanic staff; authenticity feels like a rarity here.
+I had a soy-steak burrito which isn’t even proper Mexican but it was a transcendent experience, delicious beyond words, like every happy emoji having group sex.
+I chalk this up to Hispanic staff; authenticity feels like a rarity here.
 It’s close to exit 5 on the main drag.

 ♦Clubbing in Itaewon♦